lspitzner/brittany/docs/implementation/dataflow.md

 limited to Reader, Writer and State.
 For this kind of task it makes a lot of sense; we do a pure transformation involving multiple steps that each requires certain local state during traversals of recursive data structures.
-By using MultiRWS we can avoid using lens for the most part without inducing too much boilerplate.
+By using MultiRWS we can even entirely avoid using lens without inducing too much boilerplate.

 Firstly, the topmost layer, the IO bits: